adobe/ops-cli/README.md

 ## Ops CLI

 **ops-cli** is a python wrapper for [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/) and SSH for cloud automation.

+We use multiple tools to manage our infrastructure at Adobe.
+The purpose of `ops-cli` is to gather the common cluster configurations in a single place and, based on these, interact with the above mentioned tools.
+In this way, we can avoid duplication and can quickly spin up new clusters (either production or development ones).
+All we need to do is customize the cluster configuration file ([example here](https://github.com/adobe/ops-cli/blob/master/examples/aws-kubernetes/clusters/my-kubernetes-cluster.yaml)).

-It also integrates with the AWS cli, in order to provide inventory, ssh, sync, tunnel and the possibility to run ansible playbooks on top of EC2 instances.
+`ops-cli` integrates with the Azure and AWS cli, in order to provide inventory, ssh, sync, tunnel and the possibility to run ansible playbooks on a fleet of EC2 instances.
 It can be used to add a layer of templating (using jinja2) on top of Terraform files.
 This is useful for removing duplicated code when it comes to spinning up infrastructure across multiple environments (stage/sandbox/prod) and across teams.
-Useful for both AWS and Kubernetes deployments, given that Terraform has support for Amazon Elastic Kubernetes (EKS).
+Useful for both AWS and [Kubernetes deployments](https://github.com/adobe/ops-cli/tree/master/examples/aws-kubernetes).

 ## How it works?

 You define a cluster configuration, using a yaml file.
-The yaml file can contain different kind of sections.
-For instance, you could have a section for terraform files, a section for AWS instructions and so forth.
+The yaml file contains different kind of sections, one for each plugin.
+For instance, you could have a section for Terraform files, a section for AWS instructions, Kubernetes Helm charts and so forth.

 ## Use cases